-Keen observation, street-inspired energy and thoughtful visual language characterise the Spanish artist, Grip Face.
-He adapts to different media — from indoor projects, such as works on paper, books or gallery installations, to outdoor interventions including large-scale murals — meditating on our everyday with an attractive blend of colour, abstraction and clearly recognisable forms.
+Keen observation, street-inspired energy and thoughtful visual language characterise the Spanish artist, David Oliver, known as Grip Face.
+His practice encompasses different media, from intimate works on paper to textured sculptures and public space interventions including large-scale murals, each offering highly personal meditations on our everyday with an attractive blend of colour, abstraction and clearly recognisable forms.

 Grip Face started drawing as a child.
-He was attracted to the graffiti, street signs and architecture of his neighbourhood and was soon experimenting with different art forms.
-By his early teens he was customising friends’ skateboard grips; the nickname “Grip Face” became his pseudonym.
+He was attracted to the graffiti, street signs and architecture of his neighbourhood and soon began experimenting with different art forms.
+By his early teens he was customising friends’ skateboard grips: the nickname “Grip Face” became his pseudonym.

 An eclectic mix of interests and influences feed into Grip Face’s projects.
 Anime, fanzines, 80s punk and 90s underground art from the USA have all impacted on his style, while facial features, masks and hair are recurring motifs.
 His personal musings are contained within sketchbooks, published for the first time in Diario visual volumen uno (2021).

 Reflection on the physical environment often underpins Grip Face’s projects, many of which seek to spotlight disregarded spaces.
 In Doors Without a Destination (2016), abandoned doorways received colourful makeovers before being purposely eliminated years later, while in 2018 he created a site-specific mural for the lift shaft at Espacio SOLO.

 Technology creep, an uncertain present and the nature of human relationships all inform Grip Face’s graphic works and sculptures, which layer colour, texture and form into tactile representations of introspection.
 Murals such as Gestos Post Catarsis (2017) or European Bathers (2017) address racism and immigration, while works including Novo Atleta Confinado (2021) reflect a present-day shaped by social isolation.